dropbox/dropbox-api-v2-repl/ReadMe.md

     Out[1]:

     Use 'a' to make requests to the "api" server.
-    Use 'c' to make requests to the "api-content" server.
+    Use 'c' to make requests to the "content" server.

     Examples:
         a.rpc('files/get_metadata', path='/Camera Uploads')